MotusWTS/motusServer/inst/doc/status_api.md

    process_new_upload (userID, projectID, path, ts, authToken)

       - userID: integer scalar; motus user ID (who uploaded the file)
-      - projectID; integer scalar; motus projectID (what project should own the products)
+      - projectID; integer scalar; motus projectID (what project should own the products; as chosen by upload user)
-      - path; string scalar; path to the new file on the NAS, relative to the value of `uploadPath` returned by the `status_api_info` API. e.g. if `path` is given as 'user123/2017-10-20T11-12-33_upload.zip`, then on linux, we'll expect to find the file at `nfs://174.140.177.35:/volume1/sgdata/sgm/uploads/user123/2017-10-20T11-12-33_upload.zip` which will have actual path /sgm/uploads/user123/2017-10-20T11-12-33_upload.zip, given the current NAS mountpoints. path` must not include any '..' component; i.e. ascent up the file tree is not permitted.
+      - path; string scalar; path to the new file on the NAS, relative to the value of `uploadPath` returned by the `status_api_info` API. e.g. if `path` is given as '123/2017-10-20T11-12-33_upload.zip`, then on linux, we'll expect to find the file at `nfs://174.140.177.35:/volume1/sgdata/sgm/uploads/123/2017-10-20T11-12-33_upload.zip` which will have actual path /sgm/uploads/123/2017-10-20T11-12-33_upload.zip, given the current NAS mountpoints. path` must not include any '..' component; i.e. ascent up the file tree is not permitted, to prevent malicious use from leaking system information.
         Both forward (`/`) and reverse (`\`) slashes are interpreted as folder delimiters.
       - ts; double; timestamp (seconds since 1 Jan 1970, GMT); time at which file upload completed.
 If not supplied, the current time is used.